PARC AN COLAN ALLOTMENT ASSOCIATION RULES

 (1) Registering on the Waiting List

-2. In order to register on the waiting list contact any member of the Park an Colan allotment committee.
+2. In order to register on the waiting list contact any member of the Parc an Colan allotment committee via our website.

 3. Applicants may register for a tenancy of one allotment plot per household.